ShivamMojidra/ShivamMojidra/README.md

 ## Hands-On Projects

-Feel free to check out the hands-on projects I've added in this repository.
+Feel free to check out the hands-on projects I've added in the repositories.
 They cover a range of topics from core Java to advanced Spring Boot applications, and are aimed at providing practical experience and deep understanding of the technologies involved.

 ## Connect with Me